scalar-labs/scalar-kubernetes/docs/AzureMarketplaceGuide.md

                  - name: "reg-acr-secrets"
              ```

-1. Deploy Scalar products using Helm Charts with the above custom values file.
+1. Deploy the Scalar product using the Helm Chart with the above custom values file.
    * Examples
        * Scalar DB
          ```console